arcadelab/arcadelab.github.io/index.md

 {% capture text %}

-We strive to further the larger community by making our data and code freely available as much as possible.
+We work to further the larger community by making our data and code freely available as much as possible.

 [See what we've built &nbsp;→](resources)